Brabham BT38C car-by-car histories

 Brabham BT38Cs in 1973

-After the 1972 season, Peter Hull's BT38C/11 went to Jimmy Fuller, but Fuller somehow raced a different car; the AIRO/Alan Jones BT38C/12 disappeared; Ulf Svensson's BT38C/14 went to Lasse Karlsson; Randy Lewis apparently kept his BT38C/17; the ex-Allan McCully/Damien Magee BT38C/18 went to Leif Spalding; Chris O'Brien's BT38C/19 was raced went to Jimmy Fuller (but see BT38C/11); Ed Patrick's BT38C/20 disappeared for a couple of seasons but apparently remained in England; Conny Andersson's BT38C/21 went to Mats Byström; Alberto Colombo's ex-Vittorio Brambilla BT38C/22 disappeared; and Vittorio Venturi's BT38C/23 also disappeared.
+After the 1972 season, Peter Hull's BT38C/11 went to Jimmy Fuller, but Fuller somehow raced a different car; the AIRO/Alan Jones BT38C/12 disappeared; Ulf Svensson's BT38C/14 went to Lasse Karlsson; Randy Lewis apparently kept his BT38C/17; the ex-Allan McCully/Damien Magee BT38C/18 went to Leif Spalding; Chris O'Brien's BT38C/19 went to Jimmy Fuller (but see BT38C/11); Ed Patrick's BT38C/20 disappeared for a couple of seasons but apparently remained in England; Conny Andersson's BT38C/21 went to Mats Byström; Alberto Colombo's ex-Vittorio Brambilla BT38C/22 disappeared; and Vittorio Venturi's BT38C/23 was rebuilt to BT38 specification for hillclimbs.
 Of the two British mystery cars, which are likely to be BT38C/13 and BT38C/15, the Tony Brise car was sold to Edgar Richoz in Switzerland and the Brian McGuire car went to Geoff Lambert.
 The Italian mystery car, which may be BT38C/16, remained with Alessandro Guidetti for the first part of 1973.
 Of those three Italian cars (BT38C/22, BT38C/23 and Guidetti's), Alberto Viale and Renzo Zorzi both raced BT38Cs in the opening round of the 1973 Italian series.
-Later in the year, Luigi Colzani and Marcello Rosei also both appears in BT38Cs but the total number of appearances across all four drivers is very low.
+Later in the year, Luigi Colzani and Marcello Rosei also both appeared in BT38Cs but the total number of appearances across all four drivers is very low.

 Brabham BT38Cs in 1974